 We do not see BDR research as neatly organized into these three levels.
-Important distinctions between different levels of processing and analysis may be lost within Marr's broad algorithmic level, and there may not be any BDR that conforms literally to Marr's implementation level.
-Nonetheless, we think that Marr's computational level questions are important for BDR and that it is also important to distinguish among levels of processing that may range from fairly abstract algorithmic descriptions to those that quite specific and begin to approach the implementation side of things.
-Therefore, our review will borrow Marr's computational level but then substitute Palmer and Kimchi's (1986) recursive decomposition for Marr's algorithmic and implementation levels.
-We first turn to a computational level analysis of BDR and follow it with a review of newer work that focuses on probing more deeply into decision-making processes, including questions about how decisions get implemented (note that we are not using "implemented" in Marr's literal sense but rather in a relative sense).
+Important distinctions between different levels of processing and analysis may be lost within Marr's broad

+Algorithmic Level and there may not be any BDR that conforms literally to Marr's Implementation Level.
+Nonetheless, we think that Marr's Computational Level questions are important for BDR and that it is also important to distinguish among levels of processing that may range from fairly abstract algorithmic descriptions to those that quite specific and begin to approach the implementation side of things.
+Therefore, we review well borrow Marr's Computational Level but then substitute Palmer and Kimchi's recursive decomposition for Marr's Algorithmic and Implementation levels.
+We first turn to a Computational Level analysis of BDR and follow it with a review of newer work that focuses on probing more deeply into decision making processes, including questions about how decisions get implemented (note we are not using "implemented" in Marr's literal sense but rather in a relative sense).

-At the computational level, rational economic theory dictates that what people are trying to do is to maximize (subjective) utility.
+At the Computational Level, rational economic theory dictates that what people are trying to do is to maximize (subjective) utility.
 The theory does not try to describe what people will value; it simply says that different options will have different value or utilities and that the decision maker will choose the option with greatest utility.
-At first impression, the theory seems circular; it says we choose A over B because A has more utility than B. But how do we know that A has more utility than B other than by the choice itself?
+At first impression the theory seems circular; it says we choose A over B because A has more utility than B. But how do we know that A has more utility than B other than by the choice itself?

 But the theory does have content.
-First of all, it implies that different measures of preference should agree with each other: If I prefer A over B, I should be willing to pay more money for A than B and require more money to give up A than B. In addition, this assumption requires that indirect measures of preference be consistent: If I prefer A to B and prefer B to C, then the theory says I will necessarily prefer A to C. (In contrast, research on decision making has identified a variety of conditions under which people systematically violate both of these measures of consistency---e.g., Dawes, 1997.)
+First of all, it implies that different measures of preference should agree with each other, If I prefer A over B, I should be willing to pay more money for A than B and require more money to give up A than B. In addition, this assumption requires that indirect measures of preference be consistent---if I prefer A to B and prefer B to C then the theory says I will necessarily prefer A to C. (In contrast, research on decision making has identified a variety of conditions under which people systematically violate both of these measures of consistency [e.g., Dawes, 1997]).

-Economic theory is relatively silent with respect to Marr's algorithmic level, and this is as it should be, in our opinion.
+Economic theory is relatively silent on with respect to Marr's Algorithmic Level and this is as it should be, in our opinion.
 Attempts to break that silence appear to lead to error and prejudgment.
-Consider what happens when the computational level is used to make inferences about processing, as in the following example from Frisch & Clemen (1994):
+Consider what happens when the Computational Level is used to make inferences about processing as in the following example from Frisch and Clemen, 1994:

-Imagine that a person has a \$1000 balance on his or her VISA card and pays 17% annual interest.
+"..Imagine that a person has a \$1000 balance on his or her VISA card and pays 17% annual interest.
 Imagine that this person also has \$2000 in a savings account earning 4% interest.
-From the perspective of utility theory one would conclude that the utility to this person from having money in a savings account (e.g. feeling of security) outweighed the cost of paying the high interest on the VISA bill.
+From the perspective of utility theory one would conclude that the utility to this person from having money in a savings account (e.g. feeling of security) outweighed the cost of paying the high interest on the VISA bill."